Category Archives: Illinois

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely checked, or a piece that is being separated, will certainly need a study to locate the brand-new edges and whole lot lines in Illinois, which need to be permanently noted so they will never come to be lost.
+Land that has never been precisely checked, or an item that is being split, will need a study to situate the brand-new edges and lot lines in Illinois, which should be completely marked so they will certainly never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.